HIV Treatment Guidelines

 These combinations will attack HIV at different parts of its lifecycle to pack a strong punch against the virus.

 In the U.S., the DHHS guidelines rank specific drug combinations as recommended or alternative (see below).
 While the recommended regimens are the best choices for HIV treatment, they may not be ideal for everyone.
 Because everyone's situation is different, there may be cases in which alternative treatments are actually better for you.
 You and your health care provider should choose drugs based on your specific needs.
 Think about what will fit into your lifestyle, including dose schedule, number of pills, and side effects.
 Also consider what other medications you are taking, any other medical conditions you have, and the results of resistance testing (see below).

 Whatever regimen you choose to take, you need to take your drugs on schedule.
 This is called adherence.
 In order to get the most benefit from HIV treatment, good adherence is required.
 This is because HIV drugs need to be kept at a certain level in your body to fight the virus.
 If the drug level falls, HIV may have a chance to fight back and develop resistance.
 Skipping doses, not taking the drugs on time, or not following food requirements can cause your drugs to be less effective or stop working altogether.

-For more information on the different classes of HIV drugs and how they work, see The Well Project's article HIV Drugs and the HIV Lifecycle.
-For more information on individual drugs sorted by class see The Well Project's HIV Drug Chart.
+For more information on the different classes of HIV drugs and how they work, see our fact sheet on HIV Drugs and the HIV Lifecycle.
+For more information on individual drugs sorted by class see our HIV Drug Chart.
 Please note: for the regimens listed below, the brand name of an HIV drug is listed first and capitalized, with the generic name lower-cased and in parentheses.
-For example: Truvada (emtricitabine + tenofovir).
+For example: Truvada (emtricitabine + tenofovir disoproxil fumarate).